Skip to main content

 Recommended phases for digital health procurement.

-• consultation with stakeholders and subject matter experts inform business, technical and clinical requirements as required.
+• Consultation with stakeholders and subject matter experts inform operational, technical and clinical requirements as required.

-• the contract should be developed to ensure scalability and protection from non-obsolescence.
+• The contract should be developed to ensure scalability, defined liabilities and protection from non-obsolescence.

 Other considerations when planning procurement